 Overview InformationChitosan is a sugar that is obtained from the hard outer skeleton of shellfish, including crab, lobster, and shrimp.
 It is used for medicine.

-Chitosan is used to treat obesity, high cholesterol, and Crohn's disease.
-It is also used to treat caused by dialysis in patients with kidney failure, including high cholesterol, "tired blood" (anemia), loss of strength and appetite, high phosphorous levels (hyperphosphatemia), and trouble sleeping (insomnia).
+Chitosan is used for obesity, high cholesterol, high blood pressure, and Crohn disease.
+It is also used for issues caused by kidney failure, including high cholesterol, "tired blood" (anemia), loss of strength and appetite, high phosphorous levels (hyperphosphatemia), and trouble sleeping (insomnia).

 Some people apply chitosan directly to their gums for inflammation that can lead to tooth loss (periodontitis), or chew gum that contains chitosan to prevent "cavities" (dental caries).
 It is also used in the eyes to treat dry eyes.